-Introducing our new bright spark, Fuchsia ‘Pink Fizz’, which is the best ‘climbing’ fuchsia we’ve ever seen.
-Before we go any further though, remember it isn’t a true climber and won’t produce sticky pads or tendrils.
-But, the growth is so vertical and upright that you’ll find it virtually hugs the wall, and plants will shoot up more than 5 feet in a single season.
+Fuchsia ‘Pink Fizz’ is the best ‘climbing’ fuchsia we’ve ever seen.
+Before we go any further though, remember these fuchsias aren’t true climbers and won’t produce sticky pads or tendrils.
+But, the growth is so vertical and upright that you’ll find it virtually hugs the wall and can shoot up more than 5 feet in a single season.

 Hardy ‘Pink Fizz’ isn’t just a flash in the pan.
 Hardy down to -10C, your plants will flower from June to November and come back strong year after year.
 To prune, simply wait until Spring and trim growth back by a third.